ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 Basic functionality came next; porting tower functionality, entities, particle system.

-Awesome particle effects made for rare units, like flame towers; mitigate performance issues by limiting number of special, GPU-heavy units.
+Awesome particle effects made for rare units, like flame towers; was able to mitigate performance issues by limiting number of special, GPU-heavy units.

-Took demo, packaged it up, hid private data, and posted it on blog to watch people's framerates in order to test on different configurations.
+Took demo, packaged it up, cleaned off any private data, and posted it on blog to watch people's framerates in order to test on different configurations.
 Used Google Analytics event API to send framerate data for tracking through Google Analytics every 8th frame.
 Allowed comparision between browsers, operating systems, and other user breakdowns for average user framerate.
-Allowed framerate data *and* generated buzz about the game.
+Ended up gathering framerate data *and* the demo generated buzz about the game.

-Target framerate was 30fps.
+The target framerate was 30fps.

 The next step was porting maps, enemies, and menus.
 Menus accounted for a majority of the work for this milestone.